-It is a common phenomenon in high-G manoeuvres, when the depression on the upper side of the wing increases (as the lift does), and that can be observed even at sea level, when the amount of moist is significant and the air temperatures is quite hot.
+It is a common phenomenon in high-G maneuvers well below transonic speed, when the depression on the upper side of the wing increases fast; it can even be observed at sea level, provided the amount of moist is significant and the air temperature is hot enough.

 The following video shows a series of pictures the clouds caused by the Prandtl-Glauert Singularity:

 Now let’s talk about sonic booms.

 The characteristic loud bang or “sonic boom“ is the sound associated with the shock waves created by an object traveling through the air faster than the speed of sound.
 In fact, when an aircraft passes through the air it creates a series of pressure waves around it similar to the bow and stern waves created by a boat on the water.
 These waves travel at the speed of sound.
 As the speed of the aircraft increases, the waves are forced together, or compressed, because they cannot get out of the way of each other.
 Eventually they merge into a single shock wave, which travels at the speed of sound.